dannyli0109/TicTacToe/README.md

     - if `game.board[i][lastIndex - i]` matched
 ---
 #### determine whose turn is
-- `game.turn` keep track of player's turn, every time a player place a node, if the game is not over game.turn increments
+- `game.turn` keep track of player's turn, every time a player place a node, if the game is not over game, turn increments
 - using `game.players[game.turn % game.players.length]` keeps track of the current player as the turn start from 0
   - 0 % 2 is 0
   - 1 % 2 is 1
   - 2 % 2 is 0
   - 3 % 2 is 1 and so on
-  - so i don't need to have another variable to keep track of the current player
 ---
 #### determine whether a player has won
 - after a player place a node, the game calls a function `game.checkGameOver()` to decide whether a player has won